Agoric/validator-profiles/KingSuper/README.md

 # Agoric Validator Pledge
 [KingSuper](https://main.explorer.agoric.net/validator/agoricvaloper1fy8r6zq3dde6n7ak6eqy5zsrp3s7sz833dmv32)
-I, Aditya Kumar Verma hereby commit to the following work and support for the benefit of the Agoric Network and Community.
+I, Aditya Kumar Verma (aka KingSuper) hereby commit to the following work and support for the benefit of the Agoric Network and Community.
 If, for any reason, I do not meet these commitments then I understand that I may lose delegation staked to me.:

 1. The hardware my node will run meets the requirements detailed in the [Agoric Validator Runbooks](https://github.com/Agoric/agoric-sdk/wiki/Runbook%...)